 But the Centris 660av also shows how confusing the Mac product line was getting, less than 10 years after its introduction.
 As if the complex product name wasn’t enough, the Centris 660av was renamed the Quadra 660av just a few months later.

-There’s a reason why it seemed so revolutionary when Steve Jobs returned and started giving Apple’s new computers straightforward names again.
+There’s a reason why it seemed so revolutionary when Steve Jobs returned to Cupertino and started giving Apple’s new computers straightforward names again.

 Do you remember the Mac Centris 660av?